Top Resolutions for Your Most Successful New Year

 Make Professional Contacts and Network

-Look up colleagues with whom you have lost touch.
+Look up colleagues with whom you've lost touch.
 Make sure that you attend at least one professional meeting each month.
-You will benefit from the friendships and relationships you develop from active participation in networking.
-It is not enough to join—you need to show up and join in.
+You'll benefit from the friendships and relationships you'll build from active participation in networking.
+It's not enough to sign up—you have to show up and join in as well.

-You know when you are in your comfort zone.
-An issue occurs.
-You hear yourself making up excuses in your mind about why you don’t need to speak, or why taking a stand on an issue will get you in trouble.
+Step out of your comfort zone.
+What do you usually do when an issue occurs?
+Do you mentally make up excuses in your mind as to why you really don’t have to speak up, or why taking a stand on an issue will get you in trouble?

 Listen More Than You Talk

-The adage about one mouth and two ears is true.
-As a manager, you spend much of your time in problem-solving activities and efforts.
-Plan this year, to listen to all that your coworkers are saying; they may want a sounding board, not advice or problem-solving.
+That old adage about one mouth and two ears is true.
+Plan to listen to all that your coworkers are saying this year.
+They might just want a sounding board, not necessarily advice or problem-solving.

 Take Yourself a Little Less Seriously

-Smile when you hear stories about what all of your crazy employees are doing; you don't need to be the mom or dad all of the time.
-Enjoy them for all their little quirks and differences.
+Smile when you hear stories about what your crazy employees are doing after hours.
+You don't have to be the mom or dad figure all the time.
+Enjoy them for their little quirks and differences.
 Appreciate the different strengths, skills, and experiences they bring to work.
-You can warmly appreciate their contributions at any time of the year.